jconerly/vagrant-riak-cluster/README.md

 =================================

 By default running `'vagrant up'` will create a riak cluster with 5 nodes.
-To change this edit the first line in the `Vagrantfile`.
+To change this edit the first line of code in the `Vagrantfile`.
 It looks like:

     num_nodes = 5